 ND Filters

-Basically you’ll need to use these to keep your camera settings consistent throughout a scene and to keep a wide aperture.
-You don’t want to shoot one close-up at 5.6, then shoot the reverse at f11.
-It will look weird and inconsistent when you cut back and forth in the edit.
+You’ll need to use these to keep your camera settings consistent throughout a scene and to keep a wide aperture.
+You don’t want to shoot one close-up at 5.6 and then the reverse at f11.
+When you cut back and forth in the edit, it will look weird and inconsistent.

-You also must have an ND filter when shoot outside on a bright day to keep your aperture wide enough to get that cinematic depth of field.
-Usually a 3 stop or 0.9 ND is great for daylight sun.
-Sometimes you might want a little more or less, so get a variety of filters.
+You also must have an ND filter when shooting outside on a bright day to keep your aperture wide enough to get that cinematic depth of field.
+Usually, a 3 stop or 0.9 ND is great for daylight sun.
+Sometime,s you might want a little more or less, so get a variety of filters.

 White Balance

-If you’re working on your cinematic masterpiece, then you should manually set this to how you’re lighting the scene and the look you want to have.
+If you’re working on your cinematic masterpiece, you should manually set this to how you’re lighting the scene and the look you want.
 In other words, if you’re using tungsten lights, set it to Incandescent, but if you’re using blue gels on tungsten lights mixed with yellow gels, maybe set it to Incandescent or program in your own custom setting.

-Since the camera does not shoot RAW, the closer your get to nailing your white balance, the easier color grading will be and the better it will look.
+Since the camera does not shoot RAW, the closer you get to nailing your white balance, the easier color grading will be and the better it will look.

 Color Grading

-Color grading is probably one of the biggest contributors to the cinematic look besides camera settings.
+Color grading is probably one of the biggest contributors to the cinematic look, in addition to camera settings.
 It makes such a huge difference.
-There is so much art and skill required for great color grading that I can’t really get into it in this guide.
-But I can point you to something cool that I’ve been doing lately.
+There is so much art and skill required for great color grading that I can’t get into it in this guide.
+But I can point you to something cool I’ve been doing lately.

 Cinematic Look Summary

 You should now have some basic knowledge of how to get a cinematic look.
-Shutter at 1/48 (or 1/50), a frame rate of 24fps, manual ISO and aperture, a long lenses with wide apertures and ND filters to control how much light goes into the camera.
+Shutter at 1/48 (or 1/50), a frame rate of 24fps, manual ISO and aperture, long lenses with wide apertures, and ND filters to control how much light goes into the camera.

 Where To Put The Camera & Keeping It Steady